 5) Does food cooked in an air fryer taste deep-fried?

 It doesn’t, no. You will get that trademark golden crispiness, but you won’t get the same results without the oil required for deep-fat frying.
 You will, of course, not get the excess of calories either.
-Try recipes intended for an air fryer to really get the most from your new investment.
+So instead, try recipes intended for an air fryer to really get the most from your new investment.

 If you began today without the faintest idea of what to look for in the best small air fryer, that should have changed by now.

-Stick with any of the models we review today and you can buy with your eyes wide open.
-If you spot an air fryer we don’t include on our shortlist, we’d suggest first making certain that the capacity is adequate for your requirements.
-Refer to our buying guide above and you’ll see what other pointers to focus on.
+Stick with any of the models we review today, and you can buy with your eyes wide open.
+If you spot an air fryer, we don’t include it on our shortlist, and we’d suggest first making certain that the capacity is adequate for your requirements.
+Then, refer to our buying guide above, and you’ll see what other pointers to focus on.